Logo

 This type of attack exploits network infrastructure vulnerabilities and can also be performed remotely.
 Using these vulnerabilities, hackers can listen for, intercept, and modify traffic transmitted by an embedded system.

-Signal jamming is common for wireless networks.
-With this technique, hackers create interference in the network to jam or distort communication from a device.
+• Signal jamming is a technique that allows hackers to create interference in the network to jam or distort communication from a device.
 Depending on the type of jammer, it can jam any communication on the channel, start working when a targeted device transmits data, or be activated upon detection of specific packets.
 Such an attack can make an embedded system unavailable.

 Side-channel attacks